willfurnass/sheffield_hpc/stanagepilot/stanage-connecting-ssh.rst

 * When connecting to Stanage via SSH :underline-bold:`with the VPN connected`, no further multifactor authentication will be required as connecting with the VPN already required.

-Users are :underline-bold:`strongly encouraged to connect to the Stanage cluster without the VPN connected` where possible as this will provide a quicker more direct connection.
+Users are :underline-bold:`strongly encouraged to connect to the Stanage cluster without the VPN connected while on campus using a wired connection` as this will provide a quicker more direct connection.

 Users should only make use of the VPN when their connectivity :underline-bold:`is not` provided by a wired connection in a campus building.

 The following section describes the two different methods for connecting with SSH to the Stanage cluster, with or without VPN.